achrafaourik/achrafaourik.github.io/index.md

 feature engineering, modeling (supervised and clustering) and model evaluation.</b>
 I was able to create a highly accurate classification model that is able to accurately <b>predict which clients are more likely to churn.</b>

-<b>A select few of the EDA performed comparing the two profiles or churners and loyal subscribers:</b>
+<b>Some select graphs of the EDA performed comparing the two profiles or churners and loyal subscribers:</b>

 Distribution of churn data relative to "auto_renew":
 <img src="assets/auto_renew.png?raw=true" />
 Distribution of churn data relative to "registration_method":
 <img src="assets/registration_method.png?raw=true" />

-<b>Clusters centroids generated after performing clustering on client data:</b>
+<b>Clusters centroids generated after performing clustering:</b>
 <img src="assets/clusters_centroids.png?raw=true" />

-<b>2D Visualization using PCA for clusters visualization</b>
+<b>2D Visualization of the clusters using PCA:</b>
 <img src="assets/pca_kmeans.png?raw=true" />

-<b>The evolution of performance after every iteration of improvement:</b>
+<b>The evolution of performance after every iteration:</b>
 <img src="assets/evolution_iterations.png?raw=true" />

 <b>The Feature Importance of the final XGBoost model:</b>